typelevel/kind-projector/README.md

 The goal of this plugin is to add a syntax for type lambdas.
 We do this by rewriting syntactically valid programs into new programs, letting us seem to add new keywords to the language.
-This is done via an (un-typed) tree transformation via a compiler plugin.
+This is achieved through a compiler plugin performing an (un-typed) tree transformation.

 One problem with this approach is that it changes the meaning of (potentially) valid programs.
 In practice this means that you must avoid defining the